Durrani Empire: Sultan Ali Shah (1818–1819)

 Ali Shah was another son of Timur Shah.
 He seized power for a brief period in 1818–1819. in 1818 or 1819, He was strangled by his brother, Isma'il.

 Ayub Shah (1819–1823)

 Ayub Shah was another son of Timur Shah, who took control of the Durrani Empire after the death of Ali Shah Durrani.
 The Durrani Empire lost its control over Kashmir to the Sikh Empire in the Battle of Shopian in 1819.
 Ayub Shah was himself later deposed, and presumably killed in 1823.

 Durrani Herat (1793–1863)

 Shah Shuja and the First Anglo Afghan War (1839–1842)

 In the 19th century as a whole, Britain and Russia were interlocked in a battle for influence in South Asia.
 Russian advance was trudging through Central Asia, while the British were landing in the masses on the Indian subcontinent.
-The "Army of the Indus", full of both British and Indian infantrymen and cavalrymen, lined up on the border of the Durrani Empire, in Punjab.
-By March 1839, the British had already crossed into the Emirate of Kabul.
+The "Army of the Indus", full of both British and Indian infantrymen and cavalrymen, was intent on restoring Shah Shuja Durrani, the deposed monarch to the throne of Afghanistan.
+By March 1839, the British had already crossed into the Emirate of Afghanistan.